AymanElbatata/Exam2-Web-System/README.md

 📊 Screenshots
 (Add screenshots here for Admin Panel, Exam UI, and Score Page)

-💼 About the Developer
-Ayman Elbatata
+📇 Connect with the Developer LinkedIn: Ayman Elbatata https://www.linkedin.com/in/ayman-elbatata/
-LinkedIn
-Software Developer | Web Solutions | ASP.NET Enthusiast